Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/testing/testing_locally.md

-[**ParrelSync**](https://github.com/VeriorPies/ParrelSync) is an open-source Unity editor extension that allows users to **test multiplayer gameplay without building the project** by having another Unity editor window opened and mirror the changes from the original project.
+[**ParrelSync**](https://github.com/VeriorPies/ParrelSync) is an open-source Unity Editor extension that allows users to **test multiplayer gameplay without building the project** by having another Unity Editor window opened and mirror the changes from the original project.

 **ParrelSync** works by making a copy of the original project folder and creating symbolic links to the `Asset` and `Project Settings` folders back from the original project.